lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/templates.md

 ```
 By default, if an element has a shadow tree, its children don't render at all.

-To render children, your template needs to include one or more [`<slot>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot), which act as placeholders for child nodes.
+To render children, your template needs to include one or more <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot" target="_blank" rel="noopener">`<slot>` elements</a>, which act as placeholders for child nodes.

 <div class="alert alert-info">